SimonDosda/SimonDosda.github.io/_posts/2021-09-17-blog-github-pages-5-comment-1.markdown

   requiredFields: ["name", "message"]
 ```

-You might have to change the name of the `branch` from which you are deploying and you will have to update the `allowedOrigins` value with your domain name, or remove it if you don't feel like you need this security.
+You might have to change the name of the `branch` from which you are deploying and you will have to update the `allowedOrigins` value with your domain name or remove it if you don't feel like you need this security.

 This post will focus on building a simple comment system where any user can enter a `name` and a `message` in markdown.
 We will allow them to respond to other messages as well.